zincware/ZnTrack/docs/source/_get-started/making_connections.rst

 .. tip::
     In a Future release of ZnTrack it will be possible to connect Nodes directly inside a Context Manager.
     The current API will still remain but it can be worth looking for updates of the ZnTrack package.
+    Check out `ZnFlow <https://github.com/zincware/znflow>`_ for a preview and further information.

     .. code-block:: python